markqvist/Reticulum/README.md

 As an example, it's possible to set up a Raspberry Pi connected to both a LoRa radio, a packet radio TNC and a WiFi network.
 Once the interfaces are configured, Reticulum will take care of the rest, and any device on the WiFi network can communicate with nodes on the LoRa and packet radio sides of the network, and vice versa.

 ## Current Status
-Consider Reticulum in extended testing at this stage.
-All core protocol features are implemented and functioning, but additions and changes can still occur if it is warranted.
+Reticulum should currently be considered beta software.
+All core protocol features are implemented and functioning, but additions will probably occur as real-world use is explored.
+There will be bugs.
+The API and wire-format can be considered relatively stable at the moment, but could change if warranted.

-An API- and wireformat-stable beta is near at hand.

 ## Supported interface types and devices